nixnothing/spensa/README.md

 # spensa

-1.rename .env.sample to .env and replace 'blah' with the desired values
+1.rename .env.sample to .env and replace 'blah' with the desired values.

+wip

 # spensa